concur/react-concur/leveling-up-in-react/leveling-up-in-react.md

 ### Components > Refs

-- There are two primary ways for a parent componet to reach into a child component
+- There are two primary ways for a parent component to reach into a child component
     -  surfacing values or methods (such as event hanlders) through props.
     -  refs.
 - `ref`s are generally references to DOM elements within a component.